ayush-razorpay/rzp-cli/README.md

 With the Rzp-Cli, you can:

-* Securely test webhooks without relying on third-party tunneling software and added hassel of setting them up.
+* Securely test webhooks without relying on third-party tunneling software and also without added hassel of setting them up.
 * Trigger new or Replay webhook events to easily test your integration.
 * Create, retrieve, update, and delete API objects directly from the cli.

-And of course the Rzp-Cli is open source with a public repository on GitHub.
+And ofcourse the Rzp-Cli is open source with a public repository on GitHub.
 Contributions, features, sample apps from developers are encouraged.

 ## Webhook events from Razorpay to your system's terminal.